wipegup/mod-4-gear-up-outlines/README.md

   1) Fork this repo

-  2) Inside your cohort folder, create a new file and copy the outline into it
+  2) Go to your cohort folder, create a new file and copy the outline into it

   3) Complete the outline

   4) Name your md file with your TOPIC and LAST NAME (ex.
 Microaggressions_Hickmann.md)

-  5)  Submit a PR to the turingschool/mod-4-gear-up-outlines repo, tag EM
+  5)  Submit a PR to the turingschool/mod-4-gear-up-outlines repo, tag @emhickmann

 ## OUTLINE